Andre05-vikk/oa-pank/SPECIFICATIONS.md

 - SwaggerUI is available at /docs, documenting all bank API endpoints
 - All API endpoints defined in the Swagger documentation are implemented and conform to the documentation
 - API endpoints return appropriate HTTP status codes
-- API endpoints handle errors robustly and provide descriptive error messages
+- API endpoints handle errors robustly and provide descriptive error messages using RFC 7807/9457 format
 - API endpoints require proper authentication when necessary
 - API documentation includes request/response examples
-- API versioning is implemented to ensure backward compatibility
-- Rate limiting is implemented to prevent abuse
 - API endpoints follow RESTful design principles
 - API responses are consistent in format and structure
+- Error responses are documented with appropriate examples and schemas

 ## Error Handling
 - The application recovers gracefully from external service failures (e.g., when the Central Bank is unresponsive)